lutzee/MMIX/vol1/algorithms.md

 E2: Is the remainder _0_? **Huzzar! the remainder is 0, the highest common divisor is 4!
 You just need to remember the answer is the value of the previous remainder, not the final quotient**

+###Algorithm Excercises
+Note: I will always include the difficulty rating of the excercise questions but not the questions themselves.I'm not willing to type those out, they can get rather long.
+If you don't know the rating system, you can find it online (google, my friend).

+1. [_10_] t<-a,a<-b,b<-c,c<-d,d<-t
+2. [_15_]